cyrillus31/hacking_algorithms_diary/algorithms/Problems/Two pointers and windows/Two some II (sorted array)/Two sum II Solution.md

 ## Solution Idea
 ___
 Two pointer on the leftmost element and on the rightmost element.
-Left one is the smalles
+Left one is the smallest, right one is the largest.
+If we know our target and we know one element then we know what number we are missing.

 ## Special Test Cases
 ___